Youth Theater Speak 2017

 Are you between the ages of 15 and 18?
 Would you like to spend part of your summer immersed in the study of theater?
 Are you interested in co-creating an original performance?
-Do you enjoy throwing yourself into the creative process with an invigorated group of your peers?
+Do you enjoy throwing yourself into the creative process with an invigorating group of your peers?

 Tuition for this summer seminar is $150 per participant.
 A limited number of need-based scholarships are available.

 About the instructors:

 Johannah Blackman grew up in the theater and ran a small theater group for homeschoolers during her teen years.
 She experienced, firsthand, the incredible power that theater can have in the life of a teenager.
 Johannah holds a BA in Philosophy and a Masters in Counseling Psychology.
-After settling in Maine in her late twenties, Johannah stumbled upon New Surry Theatre and began acting in productions (Shelby in Steel Magnolias, Nancy in Oliver!, Marian in The Music Man, Luisa in The Fantasticks, Julie in Carousel, Sabrina in Sabrina Fair, and Lizzie in The Rainmaker and Shirley in Shirley Valentine).
+After settling in Maine in her late twenties, Johannah stumbled upon New Surry Theatre and began acting in productions (Shelby in Steel Magnolias, Nancy in Oliver!, Marian in The Music Man, Luisa in The Fantasticks, Julie in Carousel, Sabrina in Sabrina Fair, Lizzie in The Rainmaker and Shirley in Shirley Valentine).
 Johannah has taken acting classes and studied directing with Bill Raiten and made her NST directorial debut this past winter with Dancing at Lughnasa.
 Johannah has her master’s degree in counseling psychology and twelve years of experience working with teens in camps, music programs, theater and outdoor education.
 Johannah currently serves as NST's Assistant Artistic Director and will become NST's new Producing Director in August 2017.